min2ha/ukwa-site/content/target/68709/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 3rd July 2018: Leaving the EU: Implications for Scotland

 Report of a Westminster Hall debate secured by Patricia Gibson MP on the implications of leaving the EU for Scotland.